Five Things We Found In The FDA’s Hidden Device Database

 Alternative summary reports are not supposed to include deaths, except for cardiac arrest potentially caused by certain kinds of heart valves that were implanted at least five years beforehand.
 Those accounted for two-thirds of the deaths in the hidden database, KHN found.

-The most recent death was reported last fall by Medtronic, and it was for a MiniMed Paradigm insulin pump that was hard to program or calibrate.
-Deaths reported to the once-hidden database also included fatalities associated with two different kinds of pacemakers, a breast implant, an intra-aortic balloon pump and a ventilator.
+The most recent death was reported last fall by Medtronic, and it was related to a MiniMed Paradigm insulin pump that was hard to program or calibrate.
+Deaths reported to the once-hidden database also included fatalities associated with two kinds of pacemakers, a breast implant, an intra-aortic balloon pump and a ventilator.

 When asked why these were there, the FDA said its “standard practice” was to reach out to the manufacturer for more information when it detected an “ineligible event” in the alternative summary reports.
 Sometimes, a death was reported in error.
 Sometimes, the FDA required the manufacturer to report an incident to the public database as well.

-Note: [Update: This story was updated at 1:30 p.m.
-ET on June 27 to include a comment from device maker Medtronic.]